Mormons, Merlot & The Utah Liquor Monopoly

 was created to expose a tired system that’s unfair and unjust and run by a government incapable of recognizing its citizens' rights.
 The book includes narratives on wine, winemakers, liquor laws, politics, the realities of The Church of Jesus Christ of Latter-day Saints, state legislature, and its relation to controlling alcohol.
 Particular content details the unprofessional, inept, and corrupt dealings of the Utah Department of Alcoholic Beverage Control.

 Finally, the book proves the state violates its constitution by operating a monopoly and separation of church and state principles and laws of the United States of America.

-10% of book profits will be used for privatization initiatives, and an additional 10%
+10% of book profits will be used for privatization initiatives.

 can you say MONOPOLY?

 “if they stand behind you PROTECT THEM.
 If they stand beside you RESPECT THEM. if they stand against you DEFEAT THEM.”

 We live in a day and age when concepts and stories are repeated over and over with a slightly different spin.
 These stories have never been told, and countless others lie buried in the Utah Department of Alcoholic Beverage Control's unsavory past.
 The government’s feeble attempt at buying and selling alcohol is one of Utah’s biggest failures.

 A failure that violates antitrust laws through the conspiracy of restraint over a legal product, alienating outside business interests, and essentially enacting tariffs upon its citizens.
 The taxes on every bottle, box, and can sold through the Utah DABC pay for a system that is rife with partiality, corruption, accountability, and an immeasurable lack of competence.

 It’s time to change the liquor laws in the state of Utah, old antiquated liquor laws not representative of the modern era.